mch/advent-of-code-2021/rust_notes.md

 ## How do I implement printing of a struct?
 Implement the `std::fmt::Display` trait.
 Use `write!()?;` to return early if there is a write error.

+## Whats the "right" way to handle Result and Option types without unwrap() all the time?
+Properly handling errors in general.